MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ## The MLmodel format

-When you log models as simple artifact files, you need to know how the model builder intended to use each of the files to load the model for inference.
-For MLflow models, the *MLmodel format* specifies the contract between the artifacts and what they represent.
-You load MLflow models by using the contract specified in the MLflow format.
+For models logged as simple artifact files, you need to know what the model builder intended for each file so you can load the model for inference.
+You load MLflow models by using the *MLmodel format* to specify the contract between the artifacts and what they represent.

 The MLmodel format stores assets in a folder that has no specific naming requirement.
 Among the assets is a file named *MLmodel* that's the single source of truth for how to load and use the model.

 The following example shows an MLflow model folder called *credit_defaults_model* in Azure Machine Learning studio.
-The folder contains the *MLmodel* file among other model artifacts.
+The folder contains the *MLmodel* file and other model artifacts.

 :::image type="content" source="media/concept-mlflow-models/mlflow-mlmodel.png" alt-text="A screenshot showing assets of a sample MLflow model, including the MLmodel file." lightbox="media/concept-mlflow-models/mlflow-mlmodel.png":::